qisun2/amplicon/README.md

   * hap_genotype: A matrix with all genotypes.
 Each row is a marker, each column is a sample.
   * hap_genotype_matrix: A file transposed from hap_genotype file, and without read count per allele information.
   * HaplotypeAllele.fasta: A fasta file with haplotype sequence per allele.
+  * topHaplotypeAllele.fasta: A fasta file with the top allele per marker

 ### Other parameters